HarshwardhanMore/MobileMunch/README.md

-# Procedure to Run Project
+# Instructions to Run The Project

 1) Clone the repository or Download and unzip the repository
 2) Open one terminal in the root directory.